topfreegames/offers/docs/source/API.md

             "from":  [int],
             "to":    [int]
           },
-          "enabled": true     // created templates are enabled by default }
+          "enabled": true,       // created offer are enabled by default "version": 1           // created offer version is 1 by default }
       ```